What to Expect with Laser Hair Removal

-A mild sunburn-like sensation that typically lasts up to 5 hours.
+After your laser hair removal treatment, you may experience a mild sunburn-like sensation that typically lasts up to five hours.

-Minor redness and swelling at the treatment site especially around the treated hairs that may last up to 4 days.
+Minor redness and swelling at the treatment site, especially around the treated hairs, may also last up to four days.

-Hairs will continue to fall out for approximately 2 weeks.
+Hairs will continue to fall out for approximately two weeks after your laser hair removal treatment.

-After the treatment some dead hairs may remain in the follicle for up to 3 weeks.
+After the treatment, some dead hairs may remain in the follicle for up to three weeks.
 Gentle washing and exfoliation is safe once the redness of the skin has resolved and will facilitate the removal of these remaining hairs.

 In rare cases a blister or crust may form in the area treated and a temporary slight lightening or darkening of the treated skin may occur.